grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 ## 8. Performance Considerations
 - **Asynchronous Processing**:
-  - Use asynchronous operations when calling the AI flashcard generation service.
+  - Use asynchronous operations when invoking the flashcard generation and DB persistence services.
 - **Resource Management**:
   - Validate input lengths early to prevent unnecessary load.
+  - Leverage caching or connection pooling if similar requests occur frequently.
 - **Timeouts and Retries**:
-  - Implement sensible timeout and retry mechanisms when interacting with external AI services.
+  - Implement sensible timeout and retry mechanisms when interacting with external services (in production, when switching from mocked service to actual AI API).

 ## 9. Implementation Steps
 1. **Endpoint Setup**: